pranjaldub/Joint-Head-Pose-Estimation/README.md

 This gave an accuracy of 98% thus outperforming the state of the art model .
 ResNet-50 is a convolutional neural network that is 50 layers deep.
 You can load a pre-trained version of the network trained on more than a million images from the ImageNet database .
 The pretrained network can classify images into 1000 object categories, such as keyboard, mouse, pencil, and many animals.
 As a result, the network has learned rich feature representations for a wide range of images.
 The network has an image input size of 224-by-224. we also tried variants of resnet :
 Resnet-18 and resnet-34: the former consists of 18 layers and the latter has 34 layers .
-Having less layers with respect to imbalance and small data resulted in underfitting and inaccurate reaktime inference .
+Having less layers with respect to imbalance and small data resulted in underfitting and inaccurate realtime inference .
 Resnet-101 and resnet 152 : The former consist of 101 layers and the layer consists of 152 layers.
 The networks were too deep for a small dataset and we experienced a little gradient diminishing problem and at some time the models were stuck at local minima and the loss was not decreasing anymore .We got an outstanding accuracy on train data but it was surely overfilled as it performed worse of validation data / real time inference.

 Resnet-50 : This was the best architecture which was quite balanced and well suited for the dataset .It also tackled the gradient diminishing problem smoothly when compared to all its variants.